mustafa-ozturk/raylib-pong-clone/README.md

 # run cmake
 ./run-cmake

-# compile and run the game
+# compile and run the game in debug mode
 ./debug

+# run the game
+./run
 ```